stevenhan1991/TVCG20-FlowNet/README.md

 - Pytorch >= 0.4.0

 ## Data preparation
-N binary volume files are required for the model training (N is the number of traced streamlines/stream surfaces).
-The binary volume is stored as in column-major order, that is z-axis goes first, then y-axis, finally x-axis.
+n binary volume files are required for the model training (n is the number of traced streamlines/stream surfaces).
+The binary volume is stored in column-major order, that is, z-axis goes first, then y-axis, finally x-axis.

 ## Training models